Your browser is not fully supported. Please upgrade your browser.

 Carbon Storage Partnership

-Evidence is growing that biodiversity improves as carbon sequestion increases.
-The Carbon Storage Partnership will provide regionally relevant pathways for Australian woolgrowers to improve their natural capital and sequester carbon.
+Evidence is growing that biodiversity improves as carbon sequestration increases.
+The Carbon Storage Partnership is providing regionally relevant pathways for Australian woolgrowers to improve their natural capital and sequester carbon.
 It aims to provide baseline data for biophysical, economic and environmental status of the case study regions, and then provide regionally relevant adaptations to store carbon and improve biodiversity on farm.

 The Carbon Storage Partnership aims to: